cochran4/adaptive_rd/README.md

 ## NHANES Data (Local Only — Not in Repo)

-The simulation uses NHANES 2017–2018 public data to construct a cohort.
+The simulation uses NHANES 2017-March 2020 Pre-pandemic data to construct a cohort.
 Download the following `.XPT` files and place them in a local folder named `data_raw/` at the project root (already in `.gitignore`):

 Required files: